-- your circumstances have changed - the Department for Work and Pensions (DWP) contacted you and asked you to transfer to PIP.
+- · your circumstances have changed - the Department for Work and Pensions (DWP) contacted you and asked you to transfer to PIP.

 In some cases, it is best not to claim PIP if you already get DLA because your payments may end up lower than before.
 For more information about this, call our welfare rights advisers on 0808 808 00 00 Monday to Friday 8am to 8pm, and Saturday and Sunday, 9am to 5pm.
-It is important to tell the DWP if your circumstances change (page 198).
+It is important to tell the DWP if your circumstances change.

 If you live in Northern Ireland and were aged 65 or over on 20 June 2016, you will continue to get DLA if you are still eligible.
-It is important to tell the Department for Communities (DfC) if your circumstances change (page 198).
+It is important to tell the Department for Communities (DfC) if your circumstances change.

 To get PIP, you must have problems with daily living, moving around or both.
 You must have had these problems for 3 months and expect them to last for at least another 9 months.
 But there are special rules if you are terminally ill and expected to live for less than 12 months.
-We have more information about this on page 54.